 As stated in 90-6-201, MCA, the Board’s purpose is to assist local governmental units that have been required to expand the provision of public services as a consequence of large-scale development of coal mines and coal-using energy complexes or as a consequence of a major decline in coal mining or in the operation of coal-using energy complexes, to assist in the construction and reconstruction of designated portions of highways that serve the area affected by the large-scale development, to support county land planning, and to support public schools throughout the state.

 The Board meets at least once each quarter, typically during the third week of the third month of each quarter.
 Additional meetings may be called by the presiding officer or majority of the members (90-6-204, MCA).

-The Board considers applications and awards Coal Board Impact grants to counties, communities, school districts, Indian Tribes, or other governmental units to assist them in adequately providing governmental services or facilities that are needed as a direct consequence of an increase or decrease in coal development or in the consumption of coal by an coal-using energy complex.
+The Board considers applications and awards Coal Board Impact grants to counties, communities, school districts, tribal governments, or other governmental units to assist them in adequately providing governmental services or facilities that are needed as a direct consequence of an increase or decrease in coal development or in the consumption of coal by an coal-using energy complex.
 The Board is also responsible to award grants to local government for the purpose of paying part or all of the credit that the local governmental unit is obligated to give a major new industrial facility that has prepaid property taxes.
-The current Coal Impact Area Report can be found here, along with a list and map.
+The current Coal Impact Area Report, updated in June 2020, can be found here, along with a list and map.

 On April 3, 2020, Commerce sent letters electronically to affected local governments requesting a response by May 31, 2020.
 Please see a copy of the letter sent out to communities and a response template.